conda-forge/riverrem-feedstock/README.md

 from nothing but an input digital elevation model (DEM).
 The package uses the OpenStreetMap API to retrieve river centerline geometries over the DEM extent.
-Interpolation of river elevations is automatically handled using a sampling scheme based on raster resolution and river sinuosity to create striking high-resolution visualizations without interpolation artefacts straight out of the box and without additional manual steps.
+Interpolation of river elevations is automatically handled using a sampling scheme based on raster resolution and river sinuosity to create striking high-resolution visualizations out of the box and without additional manual steps.
 The package also contains a helper class for creating DEM raster visualizations.